yxliang01/UnimelbSharedFiles/Foundation of Computing/FOC-Summary.md

 Author: Xiao Liang Yu

-Part of the content is taken from Tim and Andrew's slides This document may contain subjective opinions
+Part of the content was taken from Tim and Andrew's slides

+This document may contain some subjective opinions

 Foundation of Computing 2016s1